jakelazaroff/narrows/README.md

 #### all

-Returns true if the argument matches any of the given validators.
+Returns true if the argument matches all of the given validators.

 Narrows to an intersection of the validator types.